OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ![](octopus-project-deployment-complete.png)

-You’ll note that the deployment to the web server got deployed to two servers, Wildfly1 (Windows) and Wildfly2 (Linux).
+Note the deployment to the web server got deployed to two servers, Wildfly1 (Windows) and Wildfly2 (Linux).

-Click on the **TASK LOG** tab to see more detailed information about our deployment:
+Click the **TASK LOG** tab to see more detailed information about our deployment:

 Flyway:
 ![](octopus-project-deployment-mysql.png)